DanielNieuwoudt/dev-assess/Solution.README.md

 When tested and validated in an environment that closely resembles production, we have greater confidence in our code, leading to higher-quality software.

-## Engineering practices and principles

-### Agile

-- **Frameworks** - Scrum, Kanban, Lean.
-- **Principles** - Iterative development, flexibility, customer collaboration, and response to change.

-### Application Architecture and Design Patterns
-- **Purpose** - Provide proven solutions to common design problems.

-### Automated Testing
-- **Types** - Unit tests, contract tests, end-to-end tests.
-- **Benefits** - Detects bugs early, ensures new changes do not break existing functionality, and improves code reliability.

-### Code Refactoring
-- **Purpose** -  Improve code structure and readability without changing functionality.
-- **Benefits** - Reduces technical debt, enhances maintainability, and improves performance.

-### Code Reviews
-- **Purpose** - Improve code quality, ensure adherence to coding standards, and facilitate knowledge sharing.

-- **Process** - Peer review of code changes before they are merged into the main codebase

-### Continuous Integration and Continuous Deployment (CI/CD)
-- **CI** - Automatically integrating and testing code changes frequently.

-- **CD** - Automatically deploying code changes to dev, test, staging and production environments.

-> Although we do not automatically deploy our code as part of this assessment, a local development environment that resembles other environments has been provided.

-### Documentation
-- **Types** - Code comments, API documentation, user manuals, architecture diagrams.
-- **Benefits** - Facilitates understanding, maintenance, and onboarding of new developers.

-### Version Control
-- **Purpose** - Enables tracking changes, collaborating with team members, and managing different code versions.

 ## Back End